James-Livesey/org2-asm-quickstart/tutorial/00-hello.md

 Each `.BYTE` tells the assembler to simply write a single byte to the final file we'll run, so that helps us to define our header. `.WORD` does the same, except it outputs a _word_ (two bytes) instead. `.ASCII` outputs a string.
 Here, we're not writing executable code yet — only raw data that the Organiser II will read when trying to load our program.

-The first byte — `$6A` — tells the Organiser II that this datapck is bootable.
+The first byte — `$6A` — tells the Organiser II that this datapack is bootable.
 All the rest of the bytes in the header more-or-less match what would be seen at the start of a general-purpose datapack.

 ## Writing our relocatable code
 The Organiser II's operating system is very clever for its time — it allows you to have more than one application loaded into memory at once; up to three, in fact (corresponding to the two datapack slots, and the top slot connector, which acts as a special datapack slot).